 Your writing tone can either create interest or kill it.
 The wrong tone can wreck a good piece of information.

 When you talk with someone and use a certain tone, you can determine how your interlocutor will respond.
-A similar situation can be when you use a specific tone in your writings.
+A similar situation can be when you use a specific tone of voice in your writings.
 If the piece of information is entertaining, then the reader will feel cheerful, if it expresses anger he will get angry, if it’s painful he will feel the pain, if it’s boring he won’t have the patience to read it entirely and will leave your site.

 There are multiple ways to express your opinions.
 Take a look at this questions, for example:

 - Would you mind if I borrowed your pen, please?

 Make a difference between formal and informal writing.
 If you started writing in a casual mood, then stick to it.
 Don’t make sudden changes, inject unexpected signs of cuteness to become casual or start using a technical language to become more formal than usual.
 If you have multiple collaborators that write on your blog, make sure they follow the same language.
 Avoid being inconsistent.

 Here are a few marketing tips to help you shape your tone:

 - don’t be too casual or too stiff;

 - don’t use offensive language (swear or use racism);

 - be clear by ordering your words properly in a sentence;